S2-group/software-design-vu/docs/assignment2.md

 minimally-implemented class for each of the classes that we planned to include through our diagrams.
 To be specific, this involved adding our constructors, fields, and simple methods - mainly accessors and mutators - to each class as an easy first step.
 Then we began more in-depth work on some of the more central classes, particularly those that are relevant to our first two features as planned in Assignment 1.
-For us, this meant our Main class, Room, Item, Setting, Action, and Player.
-This notably left out TimeLimit and Obstacle as classes that we plan on implementing as part of Assignment 3.
+For us, this meant our **Main** class, **Room**, **Item**, **Setting**, **Action**, and **Player**.
+This notably left out **TimeLimit** and **Obstacle** as classes that we plan on implementing as part of Assignment 3.
 In addition, we began work on the first iterations of JSON files used for the implementation of many different types of games.
-As we continued developing our Main class and the JSON files it would interact with, we realized we had modeled more complexity than necessary to describe (and later implement) our planned features.
-In line with this realization, we chose to eliminate the Objective class (thus now notably absent from all of our diagrams) as it was entirely redundant and unnecessary.
-In general, we continued with this strategy of following our diagrammed plan and eliminating redundancies or unnecessary complexity until we had implemented all of our features planned for Assignment 2 .
+As we continued developing our **Main** class and the JSON files it would interact with, we realized we had modeled more complexity than necessary to describe (and later implement) our planned features.
+In line with this realization, we chose to eliminate the **Objective** class (thus now notably absent from all of our diagrams) as it was entirely redundant and unnecessary.
+In general, we continued with this strategy of following our diagrammed plan and eliminating redundancies or unnecessary complexity until we had implemented all of our features planned for Assignment 2.
 Furthermore, after getting as far as having a working game, we tested the implementation of each significant new piece of code to ensure that we could catch any bugs and solve them before they became too obscure or difficult to find.

 There were several key solutions we applied when implementing our system.
 First and foremost, we decided that the best way to make our game configurable or adaptable for new stories was to have it read and interpret JSON files that included all of the setting-specific information, such as room, item, or obstacle names.
-Next, we established that the simplest and most efficient method of continually reading the player's commands was to use a while loop within the Main class during runtime - any sort of command parser class seemed to be unnecessarily complex as well as involve more code being executed during runtime, likely making the game run slightly slower.
-Other key solutions were largely GUI-related: while our game does take place entirely within the terminal as specified by the assignment, we use ANSI colors to make the output shown to the player during the game more clearly readable and easily understood.
+Next, we established that the simplest and most efficient method of continually reading the player's commands was to use a while loop within the **Main** class during runtime - any sort of command parser class seemed to be unnecessarily complex as well as involve more code being executed during runtime, likely making the game run slightly slower.
+Other key solutions were largely
+GUI-related: while our game does take place entirely within the terminal as specified by the assignment, we use ANSI colors to make the output shown to the player during the game more clearly readable and easily understood.

 The main Java class needed for executing the system in the source code can be found at the directory location: software-design-vu/src/main/java/Main.java